wzkariampuzha/wzkariampuzha/README.md

 ## Hi there 👋
-I like mathematical & evolutionary linguistics 🌎 natural language processing 💬 and deep learning ⚡
+I like mathematical & evolutionary linguistics🌎 natural language processing💬 and deep learning⚡

 <!--